kedro-org/kedro/docs/source/get_started/kedro_concepts.md

 ### Tool selection and resulting structure

-During `kedro new`, you can select which tools to include in your project.
+During `kedro new`, you can select which [tools to include in your project](../starters/new_project_tools.md).
 Each tool adds specific files or folders to the project structure:

 - **Lint (Ruff)**: Modifies the `pyproject.toml` file to include Ruff configuration settings for linting.
 It sets up `ruff` under `[tool.ruff]`, defines options like line length, selected rules, and ignored rules, and includes `ruff` as an optional `dev` dependency.
 - **Test (Pytest)**: Adds a `tests` folder for storing unit and integration tests, helping to maintain code quality and ensuring that changes in the codebase do not introduce bugs.
-For more information about testing in Kedro, visit the [Automated Testing Guide](https://docs.kedro.org/en/stable/development/automated_testing.html).
+For more information about testing in Kedro, visit the [Automated Testing Guide](../development/automated_testing.md).
 - **Log**: Allows specific logging configurations by including a `logging.yml` file inside the `conf` folder.
-For more information about logging customisation in Kedro, visit the [Logging Customisation Guide](https://docs.kedro.org/en/stable/logging/index.html).
+For more information about logging customisation in Kedro, visit the [Logging Customisation Guide](../logging/index.md).
 - **Docs (Sphinx)**: Adds a `docs` folder with a Sphinx documentation setup.
 This folder is typically used to generate technical documentation for the project.
 - **Data Folder**: Adds a `data` folder structure for managing project data.
 The `data` folder contains multiple subfolders to store project data.
-We recommend you put raw data into `raw` and move processed data to other subfolders according to the [commonly accepted data engineering convention](https://towardsdatascience.com/the-importance-of-layered-thinking-in-data-engineering-a09f685edc71).
+We recommend you put raw data into `raw` and move processed data to other subfolders, as outlined [in this data engineering article](https://towardsdatascience.com/the-importance-of-layered-thinking-in-data-engineering-a09f685edc71).
 - **PySpark**: Adds PySpark-specific configuration files.
-- **Kedro-Viz**: Adds Kedro's native visualisation tool.
+- **Kedro-Viz**: Adds Kedro's native visualisation tool with [experiment tracking setup.](https://docs.kedro.org/projects/kedro-viz/en/stable/experiment_tracking.html)

 ### `conf`